Prior to Therapy (28 days before registration)

 Patients will be treated as an inpatient basis. on the day of treatment, subjects will arrive at the university of Texas Southwestern Medical Center two hours prior to treatment to allow for collection of vital signs, subject diary information, safety and efficacy assessments, and eligibility assessments.
-The first subject will be enrolled in the 1-mcg SP-SaP cohort. a percutaneous intraspinal catheter will be placed at the L5-S1 interspace and the catheter advanced 4-5 cm into the intrathecal space under fluoroscopic guidance.
+The first subject will be enrolled in the 1-mcg SP-SaP cohort. a percutaneous intraspinal catheter will be placed in the lumbar spine and the catheter advanced 4-5 cm into the intrathecal space under fluoroscopic guidance.
 To confirm location, CSF will be aspirated and radioopaque contrast dye injected.
 1-mL study drug will be mixed with 1-mL patient CSF fluid and administered intrathecally via the catheter.
 The catheter will be flushed with 1 mL bolus of saline.
 Vital signs will be recorded within 15 minutes following injection.
 Four hours after injection (+/-15 min), the catheter will be removed and the exit site treated with neosporin ointment and sterilely dressed. after the catheter is removed, the following assessments are made (within 30 minutes after removal): vital signs, physical exam including motor and sensory functions, and electrocardiogram. a neurologist will be available for consultation as needed.

 Subjects will be monitored in the recovery room for 4 hours (+/- 30 minutes) then admitted in the hospital for 24 hours to be observed for a total of 24 hours (+/- 2 hours) from injection.
 Patients only receive a single iT dose.